Skip to main content

 • has a short and volatile sales history with quick growth in the beginning and then decreasing just as quickly, thus creating uncertainty in the forecast.

-Once we see why the safety stock is so high, we can then decided whether the amount is justified.
+Once we see why the safety stock is so high, we can decide whether the amount is justified.
 The safety stock shown on the chart is calculated per order period, not per day, week, or month.
 The calculations below can give us the safety stock per day and then per month.

 Safety stock for order period = 1500 units.